xapian/xapian/xapian-core/docs/remote_protocol.rst

-client to server has a ``MSG_XXX`` identifying code, while a message from server to client has a ``REPLY_XXX`` identifying code (but note that a reply might not actually be in response to a message - REPLY\_GREETING isn't - and some messages result in multiple replies).
+client to server has a ``MSG_XXX`` identifying code, while a message from server to client has a ``REPLY_XXX`` identifying code (but note that a reply might not actually be in response to a message - REPLY\_UPDATE is sent by the server when the connection is opened - and some messages result in multiple replies).

 The identifying code is followed by the encoded length of the contents followed by the contents themselves.